Triver: Company history

 The company Construcciones Acorazadas SA was located in Bilbao, Spain.
 Its primary business was manufacturing safes and metal furnishings.
-From this it branched into making stationary motors, pumps, and a diesel or oil powered 24cc 2 stroke motor for bicycles called the Fraso.
-In 1948 the company obtained a license to manufacture of small cars.
+From this, it branched into making stationary motors, pumps, and a diesel- or oil-powered 24cc 2-stroke motor for bicycles, called the Fraso.
+In 1948, the company obtained a license to manufacture small cars.
 The license was ratified in 1953 by the Vizcaya Industry Delegation and required the company to produce at least 50 units.

-The cars, brand named Triver by Construcciones Acorazadas SA were designed in 1953 by Antonio de Sopeña e Irabien, the company CEO, who was also ab industrial engineer.
-Development commenced in 1954 and production in 1957.
+The cars, brand-named Triver by Construcciones Acorazadas SA, were designed in 1953 by Antonio de Sopeña e Irabien, the company CEO, who was also an industrial engineer.
+Development commenced in 1954, and production in 1957.
 Production ended in 1960 after around 75 cars were made.
 Only one vehicle remains in existence.

 Development of the Triver

-In 1953 a four wheel prototype was made.
+In 1953, a four-wheel prototype was made.
 The two rear wheels were spaced together.
-Its body was hand made from 2 or 3 mm thick sheet metal.
+Its body was handmade from 2 or 3 mm-thick sheet metal.
 It had no rear window.
 Motive power was from a proprietary EMB-type two-cylinder opposed 339cc engine located just in front of the two rear wheels.
-Initial tests of the prototype were unsatisfactory forcing significant redesign work and delaying production.
+Initial tests of the prototype were unsatisfactory, forcing significant redesign work and delaying production.

 Vehicles

 Rana (prototype)

-The first model was a tricycle with the single wheel at the rear (there is disagreement between sources as to whether or not this was the case).
+The first model was a tricycle, with the single wheel at the rear (there is disagreement between sources as to whether or not this was the case).
 An air-cooled two-cylinder two-stroke engine, which was manufactured by Construcciones Acorazadas SA under the type designation EMB as a boxer engine, provided the drive.
-60 mm bore and 60 mm stroke resulted in a displacement of 339 cm³.
-The power was 14 hp.
+The 60 mm bore and 60 mm stroke resulted in a displacement of 339 cm³; the power was 14 hp.
 The design-related maximum speed was specified as 60 km/h.
 With a wheelbase of 160 cm, the vehicle length was 265 cm and the vehicle height was 137 cm.
-Only one car, the prototype was built to this specification.
+Only one car, the prototype, was built to this specification.

 Rana 500

-The production model from 1955-1962 had four wheels, but outwardly resembled the tricycle.
+The production model from 1955–62 had four wheels, but outwardly resembled the tricycle.
 The two-cylinder engine from Hispano Villiers had a displacement of 500 cm³ and developed 14 to 16 hp.
-The top speed was 78 km / h.
+The top speed was 78 km/h.
 The track width was 126 cm at the front and only 54 cm at the rear.
-Despite the shorter wheelbase of 154 cm, the vehicle was slightly longer than the tricycle at 267 cm.
+Despite the shorter wheelbase of 154 cm, the vehicle was slightly longer than the tricycle, at 267 cm.
 The width was 146 cm, the height 140 cm.
 75 of these were made.